-When the teachers of the Law questioned in their minds how Jesus could forgive sins, he asked them, "Why do you have such evil thoughts?
-Which is easier to say: 'Your sins are forgiven' or 'Stand up and walk'"?
+In the Gospel reading, when the teachers of the Law questioned how Jesus could forgive sins, he asked them, "Why do you have such evil thoughts?
+Which is easier to say: 'Your sins are forgiven' or 'Stand up and walk'?"

-And before they could answer, to prove himself Jesus cured the paralyzed man, "Stand up!
+Before they could answer, to prove himself Jesus cured the paralyzed man, "Stand up!
 Take up your stretcher and go home."
-And the man got up and went home.

 WE PRAY FOR MTQ DAILY PRAYER INTENTIONS:

 Finally, we pray for one another, for those who have asked our prayers and for those who need our prayers the most.

 These reflections are distributed free and are for personal use only.
 Feel free to send the Daily Prayer reflections to your friends, colleagues and relatives; however, if you do, please include the following: